 Culinary Institute of America is one of the finest schools in the country for Hospitality Management.
 This is quite a common major at Culinary Institute of America, with 20.5% of undergraduates signed up for it.
 Culinary Institute of America is located in the suburban area of Hyde Park, New York, near shops and other amusement.

-Culinary Institute of America's default rate of 5.0% is far below the average of 7.0%.
 At least 74.0% of the instructors at Culinary Institute of America have full-time hours, so they have ample time to give attention to their students.
+Many Culinary Institute of America first-year students are given scholarships.
 Videos from Culinary Institute of America are a great way to get more info on the school.

 The Restaurant School at Walnut Hill College is a great decision for students pursuing a Hospitality Management degree.
 Hospitality is a popular choice at The Restaurant School at Walnut Hill College with over 61 graduations in 2017.
 Philadelphia, Pennsylvania is an excellent area for individuals who like the active city life.